Fear of failure holding you back? Here’s how to make a move

 A similar mindset is evident in innovation-driven companies, where failure is part of the iterative process.

-• Rather than developing a complete and entire product, rapid movement involving testing and learning is critical to have the leading edge of learning faster than anyone else (aka failing fast).
+Rather than developing a complete and entire product, rapid movement through testing and learning gives the leading edge by learning faster than anyone else (aka failing fast).

 I’m inspired by artist William Kentrdige who invests in the ‘less good idea’.
 What freedom there is in searching for the less good idea!